Logo

 The fact that Althea Garrison had been formerly known as a male was not widely publicized until shortly after she was elected to the legislature.

-Althea Garrison was defeated in her 1994 bid for re-election by Democratic candidate Charlotte Golar Richie by a margin of 2,108 votes to 1,718.
+Althea Garrison was defeated in her 1994 bid for re-election by Democratic nominee Charlotte Golar Richie by a margin of 2,108 votes to 1,718.

-Althea Garrison ran for office at least 32 times, all but one unsuccessfully, including:.
+Althea Garrison has run for office at least 45 times, only once winning election.

 Althea Garrison took the at-large seat of former councillor Ayanna Pressley on the Boston City Council, as Pressley left the City Council following her November 2018 election to Congress from Massachusetts's 7th congressional district.